resero-labs/docker-utils/README.md

 then utilize a derived image dependent just on project sources and the base image to iterate without requiring open access on the server.

-## Adding test frameworks, code analysis tools, etc. to a container for testing validation
+## Adding test frameworks, code analysis tools, etc. to a container for testing/validation

 ## Tensorflow for both CPU and GPU in the same container
+It is sometimes useful to try both the CPU and GPU versions of Tensorflow.
+The example in `docker/tensorflow` provides a pattern to do so.
+All tensorflow depdendencies are installed into global python site-packages.
+Then virtual environments are created for both cpu and gpu versions and the appropriate version of tensorflow is install into the respective virtual environments.

+The `run-image` script makes use of NVIDIA Docker 2.0 being installed on the host os.
+When run with the `-g` option, the NVIDIA runtime will be used to make GPUs available in container.

+Upon container startup, the appropriate virtual environment (cpu or gpu) will be activated dependant upon the `-g` option.

+To switch between virtual envrionments utilized the symbolic links, `/cpu-env` and `/gpu-env`, e.g.
+`source /cpu-env`.

 ## Multistage Docker builds